koblas/skitoy/content/post/2008-06-09-showing-the-whale.md

 dsq_thread_id:
   - 185831824
 categories:
+  - Thoughts
+tags:
-  - General
+  - quotes

 ---
 Saw this in a set of comments on hacker news&#8230;&nbsp; totally rocking quote!

 > Showed the whale,
+>
 > Jumped the shark,
+>
 > Epic fail,
+>
 > Nothing but carp.
+>
-> Its all fish to me. 🙂
+> Its all fish to me.

-Now to get it all on a threadless shirt with some Web 2.0 graphics 😉&nbsp; Maybe the twitter logo to bring it all home.
+Now to get it all on a threadless shirt with some Web 2.0 graphics.
+Maybe the twitter logo to bring it all home.